 The Office of the Interconnection may modify the default Transmission (a) Constraint Penalty Factor values used in the Real-time Energy Market or Day-ahead Energy Market for individual transmission constraints to: (1) ensure the market clearing solution is feasible, (2) reflect changes to the operating practices which are mutually agreed upon with the neighboring RTO for managing such constraints for market-to-market coordinated constraints, or (3) reflect persistent system operational or reliability needs and the cost of the resources available to effectively relieve congestion on the constraint.
 When such conditions occur, the Office of the Interconnection may raise the Transmission Constraint Penalty Factor when sufficient congestion relief on the constraint cannot be provided by available resources at a cost below the default Transmission Constraint Penalty Factor.
-The Office of the Interconnection may lower the Transmission Constraint Penalty Factor when (1) sufficient congestion relief on the constraint can be provided by available resources at a cost below the default Transmission Constraint Penalty Factor in order to prevent a high cost resource that cannot provide material congestion relief on the constraint from inappropriately setting price for the constraint or (2)there are insufficient available resources to relieve a transmission constraint on the remaining transmission facilities caused directly by a transmission outage associated with a Regional Transmission Expansion Plan or planned transmission upgrade necessitated by interconnection request(s) in the impacted area designed to improve system reliability.
+The Office of the Interconnection may lower the Transmission Constraint Penalty Factor when sufficient congestion relief on the constraint can be provided by available resources at a cost below the default Transmission Constraint Penalty Factor in order to prevent a high cost resource that cannot provide material congestion relief on the constraint from inappropriately setting price for the constraint or when congestion relief on the constraint can be provided by available resources at a cost below the default TCPF but resources are not available for congestion relief between the marginal value of the appreciable resource and the default Transmission Constraint Penalty Factor if the congestion results from a transmission outage needed to address RTEP criteria or interconnection requests in the impacted area designed to improve system reliability.
 In either instance, to effectively relieve congestion on the constraint, the revised Transmission Constraint Penalty Factor value may be determined using the following formula, while accounting for the ability for such inputs to vary as system conditions change throughout the operating day:

-$Revised Transmission Constraint Penalty Factor (\$/MW) = \frac{System Energy Price + Loss Price + Congestion Price}{(all binding constraints) - Incremental Energy Offer}D{fax}$
+Revised Transmission Constraint Penalty Factor (MW) = $\frac{\text{System Energy Price + Loss Price + Congestion Price}}{\text{Old binding constraints} - Incremental Energy Offer}}$